waiting-for-dev/web_pipe/docs/connection_struct.md

   `#add_response_header(key, value)` and `#delete_response_header(key)`
   methods.

-The response in the struct returned by the last executed operation will be what is sent to the client.
+Response in last struct returned in the pipe will be what is sent to client.

-Every attribute and method is [fully documented](https://www.rubydoc.info/github/waiting-for-dev/web_pipe/master/WebPipe/Conn) in the code docs.
+Every attribute and method is [fully documented](https://www.rubydoc.info/github/waiting-for-dev/web_pipe/master/WebPipe/Conn) in code documentation.

 Here we have a contrived web application which just returns as response body the request body it has received: